-

 Lady Gaga

-Outlandish dresser, performer and politicised pop icon for the Twitter generation
+Outlandish dresser, performer and politicised pop icon for the Twitter

 -